ryan-rk/MapNet/README.md

-# An Adaptive and Scalable ANN-based Model-Order-Reduction Method for Large-Scale TO Designs
+# An Adaptive and Scalable Neural Network-based Method for Large-Scale TO Designs

 The project files are associated with the research project on the development of MapNet for accelerating the large-scale Topology Optimization designs.
 The corresponding research paper can be found at: https://arxiv.org/abs/2203.10515